 67%

 The game's optimization has received mixed reviews, with some elements performing well, particularly the ape mechanics.
-However, players have reported significant issues, including sound breaks, lip sync problems, and inconsistent frame rates, leading to a janky experience with frequent stuttering.
+However, players report significant issues, including frequent stuttering, inconsistent framerates (alternating between 30 and 60 FPS), and audio problems such as sound dropouts and lip-sync errors, leading to an overall janky experience.

 “Once again though, performance sucks: numerous sound breaks and dropouts, along with numerous lip sync problems.”